 We'll also be available to help, advise and support you for up to 5 years as you advance in your career.

 What you'll study on this MA Victorian Gothic: History, Literature and Culture degree course

-If you study this course over 1 year, you'll study the following units:
+If you study this course over one year, you'll study the following units:

-If you study this course part-time over 2 years, you'll study the following modules:
+If you study this course part-time over two years, you'll study the following modules:

 - Victorian Anxieties – 30 credits

 - Dissertation – 60 credits

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.